mjcrouch/vscode-perforce/README.md

 If you have multiple workspaces using different perforce clients, each perforce client will show as a different "Source Control Provider" in the SCM view.
 If they all use the same perforce client, only one "Source Control Provider" will be created.

-### Activation
+### Activation Mode
 You can specify how you want the extension to activate by setting the parameter `perforce.activationMode`

+* `autodetect` (default)
-* `autodetect` (default) - The extension will only activate if it detects a valid perforce client that contains the workspace root, or a `.p4config` file in the workspace.
-If one is not detected, perforce commands will not be registered with VSCode, but you will be able to view the perforce output log to see why the extension did not activate
+  * The Source Control Provider and 'P4' status bar icon will only activate if it detects a valid perforce client that contains the workspace root, or a usable `.p4config` file in the workspace
+  * If one is not detected, you will be able to view the perforce output log to see why the extension did not activate
+  * You will still be able to run commands on files that *are* in a proper perforce client, but only via the command palette and not via the status bar
+* `always`
+  * Always tries to activate the SCM Provider if any perforce client is detected, even if it's in a totally different directory
+  * Always activates the 'P4' status bar icon
+  * This will allow you to manage changelists in your 'default' client, but is unlikely to be useful for files in the current VS Code workspace.
-* `always` - Always try to activate the extension, even if a valid client was not found.
-This may be useful if you want to use perforce commands on files outside of the workspace, **and** you either:
+  * This setting may be particularly useful if you work with files outside of the VS Code workspace, or without a VS Code workspace at-all
-  * have perforce set up properly with .p4config files for that area, OR
-  * you have manually specified a user / client / port etc in your vscode configuration, OR
-  * those files are in your 'default' perforce client configured using environment variables
+* `off`
-* `off` - Don't try to activate the extension.
-No perforce log output will be produced
+  * Don't try to activate SCM Providers
+  * No perforce log output will be produced
+  * No commands will be registered
+  * Effectively, it just disables the extension

 ## Status bar icons